DecisionsDev/odm-for-developers/README.md

 This repository is the home directory of IBM Operational Decision Manager for Developers.

-# New: IBM Container Registry

-IBM® is now hosting product images on the IBM Container Registry, *icr.io*.
+IBM® is hosting product images on the IBM Container Registry, *icr.io*.
 You can obtain the IBM Operational Decision Manager for Developers image without authenticating by using this IBM-controlled source: *icr.io/odm-k8s*.

 ```console
 docker pull icr.io/odm-k8s/odm